 B i o g r a p h y

 Based in New York City, South Korean violinist, improviser, producer, and teacher Katherine Kyu Hyeon Lim (임규현) was co-founder of the Unison Quartet, Impromptuo, and Muzosynth Orchestra (formerly the Moving Orchestra).
-Lim has been presented by acclaimed organisations such as Banff Centre for Arts and Creativity, House of Yes, International Contemporary Ensemble, The Juilliard School, Kneisel Hall Chamber Music Festival, (Le) Poisson Rouge, Metropolis Ensemble, Music Technology at Mason Gross, and Prague Conservatory, as well as Current Showcase, Fifth Wall Performing Arts, and National Arts Diversity Integration Association.
+Her debut album, Starling (2023), was picked album of the day on Bandcamp Daily, picked best new song on Paste Magazine, and premiered on Deepest Currents.
+Lim has been presented by acclaimed organisations such as Banff Centre for Arts and Creativity, Chamber Music America, House of Yes, International Contemporary Ensemble, Joe's Pub, The Juilliard School, Kneisel Hall Chamber Music Festival, (Le) Poisson Rouge, Luzerne Music Center, Metropolis Ensemble, Music Technology at Mason Gross, and Prague Conservatory, as well as Current Showcase, Fifth Wall Performing Arts, and National Arts Diversity Integration Association.
 She has also been part of the Variousound Sessions 2020 Residency and the Bushwick Improvised Music Series in Brooklyn, NY.